runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 - Now, by IH, `[inv]` holds for Tx1.
 Let T0, D0, and OpsTx1 be the post value of `<tokenPool>`, `<tokenDexter>`, and `<operations>`, respectively, for Tx1.
 Then, by `[inv]`, we have `T0 <=Int D0 +Int Transfers(OpsTx1)`.
 - Note that OpsTx1 must be of the form `Ops0 ;; [ Op ] ;; Ops1 ;; Ops2`, where Ops0 is possibly empty.
 Since nothing in OpsTx1 was emitted by Dexter, we have `Transfers(OpsTx1) ==Int 0`.
 - By `[token-balance-of]`, we have `TokenPool ==Int D0`.
 - During the entire execution of Ops0 (including their nested sub-operations), `<tokenPool>` does not change, because no Dexter entrypoint can be executed due to the `<selfIsUpdatingTokenPool>` lock.
 Thus, we have `T ==Int T0`.
 (Note that, if the lock is somehow released during the execution of Ops0, then Op will fail which will revert the entire transaction.
-Also, note that the lock cannot be held again during Ops0, because only a top-level operation can hold the lock.)
+Also, note that the lock cannot be held again during Ops0, because only a top-level operation can initiate the lock.)
 - Also, during the execution of Ops0, `<tokenDexter>` cannot decrease, because only Dexter can spend its own tokens.
 Thus, we have `D >=Int D0`.
-- Thus, we have `T <=Int TokenPool andBool TokenPool <=Int D`, which concludes.
+- Thus, we have `T <=Int TokenPool <=Int D`, which concludes.

 #### Default